CattoFace/barrcodes/content/_index.md

 ---
-title: Welcome
+title: BarrCodes
+description: My programming blog to post about my random code and small projects.
+summary: My programming blog to post about my random code and small projects.
+sitemap:
+  changeFreq: daily
+  priority: 1
 ---
-Just a website for me to post about my random code and small projects.
 I like writing fast code, mostly in rust, and optimizing it as much as possible(often more than necessary).
 Latest posts: